Boyfriends (film): Soundtrack

-The film's closing music is Dinah Washington's I Wish I Knew the Name (Of the Boy in My Dreams)".
+The film's closing music is Dinah Washington's I Wish I Knew the Name (Of the Boy in My Dreams).

+Critical reception

-Critical receptionBoyfriends won the 1996 Best Featured Film Award at the Torino International Gay & Lesbian Film Festival.
+Boyfriends won the 1996 Best Featured Film Award at the Torino International Gay & Lesbian Film Festival.
 General critical reviews were mixed, with one describing the film as "a biting, shrewd and scathingly funny dissection of gay relationships".
 Another critic, however, wrote "Boyfriends suffers from too many soap-opera-like subplots that seem set up to create tension".